Hammered Copper Strapping

 CFM (Cubic Feet per Minute) is a unit used in measuring airflow.

 CFM is listed at 0.00 SP*.
 CFM is reduced by bends, size decreases and length of run in ductwork.
-Additionally, the size of the hood in comparison to the size of the cook top,
+Additionally, the size of the hood in comparison to the size of the cook top, as well as the height above the cook top, will affect functionality.

 We ensure that each hood is fully functional before it leaves our shop.
 However, Texas Lightsmith does not guaranty that any given hood will work as effectively once it is installed due to possible conditions beyond our control.
 We are happy to take calls regarding these issues and speak directly with those involved in that part of the project.